-SCRANTON, PA CDBG Program Application Must submit original and one (1) copy Due: Friday.
-August 8.
-2014 no later than 4:30 P.M.
+SCRANTON, PA CDBG Program Application Must submit one (1) Original Due: Friday.
+August 5.
+2016 no later than 3:00 P.M.
 No late or incomplete applications will be accepted

 EXHIBIT A: Application Cover Sheet t

 For Office Use Only

 Date Received: Amount Requested:\$ Amount Recommended:\$

-Agency Name and Address: Name, title, and telephone # of contac ot person:
+Agency Name and Address: Name, title, and telephone # of contact ot person:

-Turne of Application: Federal ID# DUNS #
+Federal ID# DUNS #

 Type of Application: New Continuation

 Project Title:

-· · · · · Location of Proposed Project: Brief Description of Project (what is to be funded):
+Location of Proposed Project:

+Brief Description of Project (what it is to be funded):

 Project Funding Category of Proposal Submitted

 CDBG Funds Requested: \$ Public Facilities & Improvements Public Services

 Applicant Funds \$

-Other (Specify) \$
+Other (Specify) \$ Housing

 Program Income \$

-TOTAL \$
+TOTAL \$ Other Othe

 THIS PROJECT PROPOSAL HAS BEEN DULY AUTHORIZED BY THE GOVERNING BODY OF THE APPLICANT, AND THE APPLICANT WILL COMPLY WITH THE ATTACHED ASSURANCE IF ASSISTANCE IS AWARDED.

 Typed Name and Title of Authorized Representative:

 Telephone Number:

 Signature of Authorized Representative:

 Date Signed: